iyzico/recruitment/open_positions/software_engineer.md

 # Software Engineer, aka Software Craftsman

 We are very excited to have you in this page reading our words.
-Whatever the consecuences are, let's make it a good, refreshing start.
+Whatever the consecuences are, let's make it a good and a refreshing start.

 ## iyzico Engineering